 - Hugh, a fascinating character who carries bees in his stomach, played by Milo Parker.

 All these characters are thoroughly fleshed out in the sequel, with Hugh playing a major role.
-It's impossible to know whether or not a second film can follow this plot — it all depends how closely Burton cleaves to the plot of the first book.
+It's impossible to know whether or not a second film can follow this plot — it all depends how willing Tim Burton is to continue with the heavy adaptations.
 What's more, although interviews with Burton have consistently demonstrated his love for the project, he's given no indication that he'd even be interested in continuing the story.

 - Miss Peregrine's Home for Peculiar Children is Tim Burton's Best Film This Century!

 - Sometimes The Movie Is Better Than The Book

 - 13 Scenes From Book to Film Adaptations That Were Lifted Straight From The Page